by Colin Lindsay, Great Blue North Draft Report

 April 14, 2010

 Just about every year there comes a point in the draft process when the amount of information and misinformation out there passes a critical point and one is tempted to simply say “Enough!
 Let’s get to the picking.”
 We probably hit that point sometime over the weekend and there is still over a week and a half to go until the draft.
-Indeed, the 2010 draft has been characterized by as much fluidity as any we have seen in recent years.
+Indeed, the 2010 NFL Draft has been characterized by as much fluidity as any we have seen in recent years.
 And while trying to predict how a draft will evolve is usually right up there with herding cats, this year’s is especially hard to get a hold on.
 On the one hand, the top 5-6 prospects appear to reasonably well set, however, there continues to be a lot of movement pretty much through the rest of the top 45-50 prospects.
 On the one hand, there are a lot of very talented prospects in the 2010 draft.
 However, many have some kind of wart or two and as a result there has been a lot of ‘yo-yoing’ going on.

 Of course, NFL teams don’t have the luxury of simply throwing up their hands in despair and throwing a dart at the proverbial draft board hoping!
-Indeed, as we speak, the Giants personnel staff, like their counterparts around the league east of Oakland, are putting in 13-14 hour days squirreled away in the team’s war room assembling their final draft board.
+Indeed, as we speak, the New York Giants personnel staff, like their counterparts around the league east of Oakland, are putting in 13-14 hour days squirreled away in the team’s war room assembling their final draft board.
 Starting with the defense and then moving on to the offense, they assign grades to just about every prospect available this year.
 Then once individual grades have been assessed, the staff will cluster players with equivalent grades into levels or rows.
 The essence of the ‘Best Player Available’ theory is that teams take a player from the highest level or row which still ha players available.

 What makes the whole process so difficult to predict, of course, is that every team will have its own board.
 And of course the Giants are no exception; indeed, the Giants’ board may actually vary a little more from the consensus board that a lot of other teams.
 That said, the chart below would appear to be something close to a typical NFL value board at this time, at least based on the thinking of the more respected draft analysts around.
 Of course one could argue ad infinitum as to which exact row several players belong in, however, the bottom line for the Giants is that picking 15th overall, they’d really like to come away with a player from either of the top two rows.
 At worst, they will want to come away from the draft with a player from at least the 3rd row, although again, as noted, it is almost impossible to know which particular players the Giants have graded in that level.
 The one thing one can take to the bank is that the Giants will stay true to their board meaning that they aren’t likely to reach for a player in the opening round simply based on perceived need if that particular player isn’t in the top remaining level on their board.